Zerifa Wahid

-Zerifa Wahid is an Indian actress known for her works in Assamese films.
+Zerifa Wahid (/as/) is an Indian actress and politician known for her works in Assamese films.
 Her prominent features include Baandhon, which won the 60th National Film Awards for Best Feature Film in Assamese directed by Jahnu Baruah, and the best film in the Indian Films Competition held at the Bengaluru International Film Festival for the year 2012.

+Early life

+Wahid hails from Assam.
+Her father was an actor in his university and also wrote screenplays, while her uncle owned operated a production house.
+She is a law graduate from Delhi University.